 Sint Maarten – The Dutch Side

-A 10 kilometre, international border-crossing minibus jaunt from Marigot brings you to Philipsburg, the Sint Maarten capital.
+A 10 kilometre, international-border-crossing minibus jaunt from Marigot brings you to Philipsburg, the Sint Maarten capital.
 Things are a tad more kitsch on the Dutch side of the fence, that much blatantly obvious having visited Marigot.
 Philipsburg is still a nice place to explore.
-Of course it is.
+Of course it is – this is the picture-postcard Caribbean.
 It’s even quaint in places.
 Again, there’s not a whole lot to see here save for some nicely painted wooden Caribbean-esque architecture.
-This particular Caribbean port is all about spending money and having a good ol’ time.
+This particular Caribbean port is all about spending money and having a raucous good ol’ time.

 A Caribbean Tourism Trendsetter